Friedel oscillations induced by magnetic skyrmions: from scattering properties to all-electrical detection: Results and Discussion

-\subsection{Model for phase shifts and mapping to a simple-scattering at an atomic defect}
+\subsection{Model for Phase Shifts and Mapping to a Simple-Scattering at an Atomic Defect}

-The charge oscillations shown in Fig.~\ref{Fig3} are similar to those induced by a point-defect inserted in a free electron gas.
+The charge oscillations shown in Figure~\ref{Fig3} are similar to those induced by a point-defect inserted in a free electron gas.
 For the two-dimensional case, the modified change density in the asymptotic limit is expected to behave like:

 in the s-wave approximation, which should be valid at large distances, $r$, away from the defect. $\delta$ represents the phase shift experienced by the scattered wave functions.
-The fit to the induced charge oscillations plotted in Fig.~\ref{Fig3}(b) is obtained with $\sqrt{\epsilon} = k = 2$ nm$^{-1}$, fitting perfectly the wave vector of the interface state located at 2.15 eV, and a phase shift of $\sim -\frac{\pi}{15}$, which are identical for the three investigated spin textures.
+The fit to the induced charge oscillations plotted in Figure~\ref{Fig3}b is obtained with $\sqrt{\epsilon} = k = 2$ nm$^{-1}$, fitting perfectly the wave vector of the interface state located at 2.15 eV, and a phase shift of $\sim -\frac{\pi}{15}$, which is identical for the three investigated spin textures.
+We note that for the three investigated skyrmions, the wavelength of the scattered electronic state is larger than the size of the non-collinear region limited mainly to the Fe atom at the skyrmion's core and its nearest neighbors, which explains the obtained constant phase shift.
 Within scattering theory, a negative phase shift is the signature of an effective repulsive potential of the defect.
 The power decay of the oscillations confirm our assumption of the two-dimensionality of the scattering electrons.
-Naturally, the multiple scattering events occuring within the skyrmions are complex but at large distances from the solitonic defects, the scattering physics can be simplified and mapped to that known for single atomic defects.
+Naturally, the multiple scattering events occurring within the skyrmions are complex but at large distances from the solitonic defects, the scattering physics can be simplified and mapped to that known for single atomic defects.
 The skyrmions can then be considered as particles with a characteristic scattering potential (repulsive in this case) and a phase shift.
 Similarly to atomic defects, the outcomes of a very simple scattering theory can be used to describe not only scattering aspects but also interaction patterns among solitonic defects, repulsive versus attraction, between solitons and regular impurities, their spatial ordering.
-One could envisage very complex cases such those illustrated schematically in Fig.~\ref{Fig1}.
+One could envisage very complex cases such those illustrated schematically in Figure~\ref{Fig1}.

-\subsection{All-electrical detection of buried skyrmions via Friedel oscillations}
+\subsection{All-Electrical Detection of Buried Skyrmions via Friedel Oscillations}